Jeff the Land Shark: Comic books

 Jeff has also appeared in the Marvel Meow Infinity Comic (2022) and in the Marvel Unlimited crossover Infinity Paws, written by Jason Loo and drawn by Nao Fuji, which released in spring 2024.

 Jeff was "venomized" as part of Marvel's 2023 Summer of Symbiotes event in the short story "The Rhythm of the Night," written by Thompson and drawn by Gurihiru.
 This story was printed in Extreme Venomverse #5 (July 2023).
 As part of the 2024 Venom War event, Jeff was featured in the one-shot Venom War: It's Jeff #1 (November 2024), by the same creative team.

 Jeff appears in Jeff Week Infinity Comic (2024), a five-issue limited series written and drawn by Gustavo Duarte.
 He also appeared in Marvel Rivals Infinity Comic (2024), a six-issue limited series by writer Paul Allor and artist Luca Claretti.
-Jeff and Kate Bishop guest-star in the limited series Gwenpool (2025), by writer Cavan Scott and artist Stefano Nesi, which focuses on Gwen Poole and Peter Parker confronting the resurrected Gwen Stacy.
+Jeff and Kate Bishop guest-star in the limited series Gwenpool (2025), by writer Cavan Scott and artist Stefano Nesi, which focuses on Gwenpool and Peter Parker confronting the resurrected Gwen Stacy.

 Jeff headlines in the five-issue limited series Jeff The Land Shark (vol. 1), written by Thompson and illustrated by Tokitokoro, with the first issue released in June 2025.
 Regarding the series, Thompson stated, "I'm thrilled that the slow burn success of Jeff in comics and the wildfire success of Jeff in Marvel Rivals can work together to bring us the opportunity for not only more Jeff stories, but more complex Jeff stories".
-Jeff is also scheduled to appear in a backup story with Krypto in the upcoming crossover one-shot Deadpool/Batman #1 by DC Comics and Marvel; it will be written by Thompson with art by Gurihiru and released in September 2025.
+Jeff also appeared in a backup story with Krypto in the crossover one-shot Deadpool/Batman #1 by DC Comics and Marvel; it was written by Thompson with art by Gurihiru and released in September 2025.
+Between the release of DC's Superman/Spider-Man #1 and Marvel's Spider-Man/Superman #1, a digital one-shot featuring Jeff and Aquaman was released in April 2026.
+This crossover issue, It's Jeff/Aquaman #1, was written by Thompson and drawn by Andres Genolet.

+Thompson and Tokitokoro reunited for the five-issue limited series Jeff the Land Shark: Superstar, with the first issue releasing in July 2026.